 - Google has also announced SearchWiki, a tool for customizing search results.
 This tool lets you customize your results by re-ranking, delisting, and even adding search results.
-I can hear the SEO's of the world letting out a little scream right now.
+I can hear the SEO’s of the world let out a little scream right now.
 Yes, user search editing.
-However Google assures us that these changes will only affect searches by the user, and that user preference will not affect over all rankings.
+However, Google assures us that these changes will only affect searches by the user and that user preference will not affect overall rankings.

 - In even more Google news, Google has released the Search-based Keyword Tool.
 Nothing we haven’t seen before, but now it has that Google authority attached to it.

 - ColdFusionJedi has written

 a guide to writing ColdFusion administrator extensions.
 While my knowledge of ColdFusion is about on par with my knowledge of Tibetan Yak Cheese, our ColdFusion expert and Greasemonkey plugin celebrity Erik V liked it.

 - Infoworld asked the question “Why are developers switching to macs?”.
 I didn’t know they were, but then one of our developers just bought one, and so have all my old compsci friends…

 - SEO Moz has a very cool whiteboard Friday this (last) week on Machine Learning.

 - Kaushik.net has a great article on experimenting with your website called Experiment or Die.
 Five Reasons And Awesome Testing Ideas.